Resume

 1985 College of Lake County, Grayslake, Illinois

-1984 SCLPTR Thesis Exhibition Yale University, New Haven Connecticut
+1984 SCLPTR, Thesis Exhibition Yale University, New Haven Connecticut

 Page Top